Spectrally accurate, reverse-mode differentiable bounce-averaging algorithm and its applications: Open source code

-The open source code is viewable in the \texttt{DESC} repository \citep{desc_git}.
-The implementation uses \texttt{XLA} and Google's \texttt{JAX} library \citep{jax2018github}. \texttt{JIT} (Just-In-Time) compilation in \texttt{JAX} is used to achieve performance similar to an implementation in a low-level programming language.
-The optimization may be accelerated on CPUs, GPUs, and TPUs.
+The implementation and supplementary information describing how correctness of automatic differentiation is enforced may be found in the \texttt{DESC} repository \citep{desc_git}.
+The implementation uses accelerated linear algebra \texttt{XLA} and Google's \texttt{JAX} library \citep{jax2018github}. \texttt{JIT} compilation in \texttt{JAX} compiles the code at the start of an optimisation.
+Optimisation may be accelerated on CPUs, GPUs and TPUs.